rabfulton/ChatGTK/README.md

 - `CLAUDE_API_KEY` / `ANTHROPIC_API_KEY` (optional)
 - `PERPLEXITY_API_KEY` (optional)

 You will need at least one API key for the application to function.
-Alternatively you can manage API keys from within the app via the **API Keys** settings page.
+Alternatively you can manage API keys from within the app via the **API Keys** settings page or define a custom endpoint in the **Custom Models* settings page.

 ## Screenshots